 The primary form of financial support available through the Department is the Graduate Teaching Assistantship (GTA), which is awarded on a competitive basis.
 There are sometimes other opportunities available for financial support, such as grading, research assistantships with individual faculty members, and tutoring positions.
-Graduate students should be aware that University regulations generally prohibit them from being employed by the University more than 20 hours per week.
+Graduate students should be aware that University regulations generally prohibit them from being employed by the University more than 19 hours per week.

-Teaching assistantships
+Teaching assistantships (GTAs)

 Teaching assistantships are awarded on merit and are determined by the faculty as a whole.
 Interested graduate students should apply for a teaching assistantship by responding to the call for GTA positions sent out each semester.
-All teaching assistants are required to attend the orientation offered by the Graduate School and to take the HIST 500 Department GTA training which is typically provided during the week before the start of Fall semester courses.
-Graduate Teaching Assistants (GTA's) are expected to work 20 hours per week at their teaching assignments.
+All teaching assistants are required to attend the orientation offered by the Graduate School and to take the HIST 500 Department GTA training which is typically provided during the fall semester.
+Graduate Teaching Assistants (GTA's) are expected to work 19 hours per week at their teaching assignments.